zhanymkanov/fastapi-best-practices/README.md

 we have been making good and bad decisions that impacted our developer experience dramatically.
 Some of them are worth sharing.

-Project [sample](https://github.com/zhanymkanov/fastapi_production_template) built with this best-practices in mind.

 ### Contents
 1. [Project Structure.
 Consistent & predictable.](https://github.com/zhanymkanov/fastapi-best-practices#1-project-structure-consistent--predictable)
 2. [Excessively use Pydantic for data validation.](https://github.com/zhanymkanov/fastapi-best-practices#2-excessively-use-pydantic-for-data-validation)